cds-snc/notification-api/README.md

 docker-compose -f ci/docker-compose-test.yml up --abort-on-container-exit
 ```

 The Github workflow also runs these tests when you push code.

-TODO - How to run individual tests?
+Instructions for running a subset of tests are located in tests/README.md.

 ### Building the production application container